 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be a difficult conversation, as it involves balancing what you believe you’re worth with the amount an employer believes they’re able to pay.
-However, if done correctly, it can be an enjoyable experience for both parties, resulting in a better salary for the employee and a greater employees’ engagement in their jobs.
-Here’s how you can negotiate your salary with confidence.
+Negotiating your salary is a difficult conversation, as it involves balancing what you believe you’re worth with what your employer believes they’re able to pay.
+But, if it’s done correctly it can be positive for both sides that results in a higher pay for the employee and greater employees’ engagement in their jobs.
+Here’s how to negotiate your salary with confidence.

 The most important takeaways

-- Find out information by the networking of colleagues, using online tools like LinkedIn Salary and Glassdoor, and contacting professional networks.
+- Get information from the networking of colleagues, using online resources such as LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Prepare talking points ahead of the time, including education and accreditation, years of relevant experiences, achievements and results as well as unique skill sets and qualities, industry knowledge, and training potential.
+- Prepare talking points ahead of time, including education and certificates, years of relevant experience, the results and achievements, unique skill set & qualifications, industry knowledge and training potential.

-- During the negotiation, you must be assertive and confident, yet flexible and open-minded.
-You should highlight tangible results you have achieved in previous positions.
+- During the negotiation, be confident and clear, but be flexible and open-minded.
+Bring out tangible results you achieved in your previous positions.

-- Maintain a positive mood throughout the conversation and practice active listening.
+- Keep a positive attitude throughout the conversation, and practice active listening.

 Do your research

-Before entering into any negotiations regarding salary, it’s essential to do thorough research on standard industry rates and market rates to make sure that your salary proposal is realistic.
-Some factors that can affect this may include your experience levels, the size of your company and the location of the company. (?).
-One way to gather information is through networking with colleagues and others in your chosen area of work.
+Prior to entering any pay negotiation, it’s crucial to conduct a thorough study of standard industry rates and market rates to ensure that your salary request is reasonable.
+Things that may affect this may include the level of experience, levels, the size of your company and the location of the company. (?).
+One great way to gather information is to network with colleagues or others within your job field.

 Research Online